neurotech-berkeley/eeg-pipeline-flask/README.md

 # NT@B's EEG Pipeline Flask Server

-This is the basic Flask server to run our pipeline.
+This is the Flask server to run our pipeline.

 Built by Saarang Panchavati, Abhinav Pottabathula, Connor Kennedy, and Woojin Ko